bagelquant/bagelquant.github.io/_pages/quant-models/factor-models/factor-models.md

 where $E(R_i)$ is the expected return of asset $i$, $R_f$ is the risk-free rate, $\beta_i$ is the sensitivity of the asset's return to the market return, and $E(R_m)$ is the expected return of the market.

 How do we establish this relationship?
-Why does this model make sense in the first place?
-In the CAPM section below, we will explore how we derive the CAPM.
-We are taking an equilibrium approach, and we will also discuss the assumptions behind it.
+Why does this model make sense?
+In the CAPM section below, we will explore the derivation of the CAPM using the equilibrium approach and discuss its underlying assumptions.

-## Short Intro to Factor Models
+## Short Introduction to Factor Models

-Factor models are trying to explain the return of an asset based on a set of factors, if it follows a linear relationship, we can use the linear regression to estimate the parameters as follows:
+Factor models aim to explain the return of an asset based on a set of factors.
+If the relationship is linear, we can use linear regression to estimate the parameters:

 $$
 E(R_i) = \alpha + \beta_1 F_1 + \beta_2 F_2 + ... + \beta_n F_n
 $$

 where $E(R_i)$ is the expected return of asset $i$, $\alpha$ is the intercept, $\beta_1, \beta_2, ..., \beta_n$ are the factor loadings, and $F_1, F_2, ..., F_n$ are the factors.

-> We could treat the CAPM as a special case of factor models, where we only have one factor, the market return.
+> The CAPM can be viewed as a special case of factor models, with the market return as the only factor.

-These factors can be macroeconomic variables such as interest rates, inflation rates, or other market indices, or company-specific variables such as earnings growth, dividend yield, or other financial ratios.
-Here is an example of a factor model, Fama-French 3-factor model(1992):
+These factors can include macroeconomic variables such as interest rates, inflation, or other market indices, as well as company-specific variables like earnings growth, dividend yield, or financial ratios.
+For example, the Fama-French 3-factor model (1992) is written as:

 $$
 E(R_i) = R_f + \beta_1 (E(R_m) - R_f) + \beta_2 SMB + \beta_3 HML